chef/chef-web-docs/content/deprecations_custom_resource_cleanups.md

 ## Invalid Defaults

-Current versions of Chef emit a warning when a property's default value is not valid.
+Current versions of Chef emit a warning when a property's default value isn't valid.
 This is often because the type of the default value doesn't match the specification of the property.
 For example:

 ```ruby